top of page

 and solvency, risk management and compliance;

-f. an effective management team and appropriate personnel policies; and
+f. guidance for an effective management team and help to set up appropriate

-g. timely and effective decisions on matters reserved to it.
+g. timely and effective decisions on matters reserved to the Board.

-6.2 In accordance with legal requirements and agreed ethical standards, Directors and key executives of ICGS:
+6.2 In accordance with legal requirements and agreed ethical standards, Directors of ICGS:

 a. owe a fiduciary duty to ICGS as a whole;

-b. will act honestly, in good faith and in the best interests of the whole Society;
+b. will act honestly, in good faith and in the best interests of ICGS;

-e. will not take improper advantage of the position of Director or officer;
+e. will not take improper advantage of the position of Director;

-g. will act with a level of skill and reasonableness expected from directors and executives of a research society;
+g. will act with a level of skill and reasonableness expected from Directors of ICGS;

 h. make reasonable enquiries to ensure that ICGS is operating efficiently, effectively and legally towards the achievement of its goals;

-i. since Directors and executives set the ethical tone of ICGS, they will not engage in conduct likely to bring discredit upon the Society; and
+i. since Directors set the ethical tone of ICGS, they will not engage in conduct likely to bring discredit upon ICGS; and

-j. will vacate office in accordance with law or resign as a director if convicted of any misfeasance or breached any ethical standards set by any professional body, academic or research institutions.
+j. will vacate office in accordance with law or resign as a Director if convicted of any misfeasance or breach any ethical standards set by the professional body, academic or research institutions of which the Director is affiliated with.

 6.4 Since the Board needs to work together as a group, Directors should, in good faith, act in a manner which is consistent with the accepted procedures for the good conduct of meetings.
 In particular, Directors should:

-a. prepare thoroughly for each Board or Committee event;
+a. prepare thoroughly for each Board or Committee meeting;

 c. ensure that others are given a reasonable opportunity to put forward their views;

-d. be professional in all actions and treat every Board member with respect; and
+d. be professional in all actions and treat every Director with respect; and

-6.5 Directors are expected to be forthright as well as respectful in Board meetings and have a duty to question, request information, raise any issue, and fully canvas all aspects of any issue confronting ICGS, and cast their vote on any resolution according to their own judgment.
-Outside the boardroom, however, Directors will support Board decisions in discussions with all stakeholders.
+6.5 Directors are expected to be forthright as well as respectful in Board meetings and have a duty to question, request information, raise any issue, and fully canvas all aspects of any issue relevant to ICGS, and cast their vote on any resolution according to their own judgment.
+Outside the boardroom, however, Directors will support Board decisions in discussions with stakeholders.

 6.6 Directors will keep confidential all Board discussions and deliberations.
-Matters discussed during board meetings shall only be disclosed in a manner in accordance with Section 13.
+Matters discussed during board meetings shall only be disclosed in accordance with Section 13.

 Section 7 The Role of the President

 7.2 The President is appointed, removed and replaced by a majority vote of the Board.
 The term of the President is two years.
 One reappointment is possible.
-The President’s primary objective is to ensure the ongoing success of ICGS and the position is responsible for all aspects of the management and development of the Society.
+The President’s primary objective is to ensure the ongoing success of ICGS and the position is responsible for all aspects of the management and development of ICGS.
+A President who steps down after their term has expired shall remain as a Director until their tenure as a Director expires.

 7.3 The President’s specific responsibilities include:

 a.
-Developing, in conjunction with the Board and its Committees, ICGS’s vision, values, and goals and implementing measures to effectively attain these;
+Developing, jointly with the Board and its Committees, ICGS’s vision, values, and goals and implementing measures to effectively achieve these;

 b.
-Developing, with the Board and senior management, an effective strategy and implementing measures for its effective attainment;
+Developing, with the Board, an effective strategy and implementing measures for its effective attainment;

 c.
 Keeping the Board informed, at an appropriate level, of all the activities of ICGS;